modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 _Notice how on the "tags" template variable there is a `:notempty`?
 Learn more about that [here](https://docs.modx.com/current/en/building-sites/tag-syntax/output-filters)_

 [tagLister](/extras/taglister/ "tagLister") comes with a snippet [tolinks](/extras/taglister/taglister.tolinks/ "tagLister.tolinks") that translates delimited tags into links.
 This means our tags become clickable!
-We've specified a 'target' Resource with id 1, our home page.
+We've specified a "target" Resource with id 1, our home page.
 If your blog was in another page besides home, you'd change the ID number there.

 ## Creating the Sections

-If you want your blog to have 'Sections' (also called Categories), you'll first need to create those Resources.
+If you want your blog to have "Sections" (also called Categories), you'll first need to create those Resources.

 For this tutorial's purpose, we'll create 2 sections: "Personal" and "Technology".
-Go ahead and create 2 Resources in the root of your site, and make them 'containers'.
-You'll want to have their alias be 'personal' and 'technology', then the posts url will look like `website.com/personal/...`.
+Go ahead and create 2 Resources in the root of your site, and make them "containers".
+You'll want to have their alias be "personal" and "technology", then the posts url will look like `website.com/personal/...`.

 We'll say from here on out that our two Section Resources have IDs of 34 and 35, for reference.